Ureeces/Cheatsheet-Alpha/README.md

 Pwd - print working directory , shows the current working directory.
 It prints the path of the working directory, starting from the root.

+Mkdir - make directory , allows you to make a new directory.
+This command can create multiple directories at once.

+Rm - remove (files) - rf , is used to remove objects such as files, directories, symbolic links and so on from the file system.
+You should be very careful while running rm command because once you delete the files then you are not able to recover the contents of files and directories.

 ``cp [file] [destination]`` - copies file to another destination

 __Example:__ ``cp file1 folder2`` will copy "file1" to directory named folder2